Frank1o3/discord-bot-example/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the GNU License.
 See the `LICENSE` file for details.